PLA Strategic Plan

 Economic Factors and Global Business Environment

-- Given the current economic conditions and environment, library budgets will continue to be constrained and there is more competition for either the same or shrinking pot of funds and increased expectation for accountability.
+- While the previous dire economic conditions have lessened, library budgets will continue to be constrained with more competition for the same or shrinking pot of funds and increased expectation for accountability.

 - Private fundraising, as well as other forms of alternative funding streams, will become more and more necessary.